misthema/In-game-debugging-tool/README.md

 Images
 ======

-Search for methods and call them with input
+Search for methods and call them with input:
 ![Debugger in-action](http://puu.sh/aibkb/18155597ce.png)

-Setting values into fields
+Setting values into fields:
 ![Setting values into fields](http://puu.sh/akF58/2ebf433e63.png)

 The code of the method called in the picture: